Srirama-123/AWS-kkfunda/Netwoking.md

 - **Public vs Private IPs**: Private IPs require NAT to access the internet.
 - **CIDR**: Enables flexible subnetting and efficient IP usage.
 - **Subnetting**: Divides networks for better management and security.
+- **AWS Reserved IPs**: AWS reserves 5 IPs in each subnet that cannot be assigned to instances.